Lassina-KONE/project4-ml-microservice-kubernetes/README.md

 ## Summary
 ####  Machine Learning Microservice API
-Operationalizing microservices by deploying a machine learning inference API using docker and kubernetes.
+Operationalizing microservices by deploying a machine learning inference API using docker and kubernetes that are elastic and fault tolerant.

 ##### Run python scripts and web app